datkk06/OpenStack-Tutorial/Content/swift.md

 # systemctl enable openstack-swift-proxy
 ```

-Each Storage node in the Swift cluster needs to have the following packages installed:
+On each Storage node belonging to the Swift cluster, install the following packages
 ```
 # yum install -y openstack-swift-object
 # yum install -y openstack-swift-container
 # yum install -y openstack-swift-account
 ```
-On the Storage node, create the mount points and mount the logical volumes persistently to the appropriate directories and set the ownership to the swift user.
+On each Storage node, create the mount points and mount the logical volumes persistently to the appropriate directories and set the ownership to the swift user.
 ```
 # lvscan | grep swift
   ACTIVE            '/dev/swift03/zone03' [16.00 GiB] inherit